openfoodfacts/openfoodfacts-swift/README.md

 ## How to use ?
 See `ExampleApp` for two scenarious of starting screen from scanning product or entering it manually

+You can integrate the SDK into your iOS app using SPM (Swift Package Manager) by searching the repo using github's url

 There are two modes for now: new and view

 SDK has screen to view or submit product